My Prius doesn’t turn off when I press the power button

 Questions?
 Price Quote?
 Appointment?

 Parts prices and labor rates tend to increase with time.
-If you’d like a quote at current prices, have questions, or want to set up an appointment, you can call us, or use our contact page, or email us at firstname.lastname@example.org.
+If you’d like a quote at current prices, have questions, or want to set up an appointment, you can call us or email us at email@example.com.